nathanReitinger/MOOC-Curriculum/docs/index.md

 # Overview
 The following table outlines each of the MOOCs I have taken.
-For an overview, please note the following:
+Syllabi from the courses follow.

 <style>/* info (hed, dek, source, credit) */
 .rg-container {